 Isaiah 53: 2bHe had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.

 And how about Jesus, how do you picture his looks, or his natural abilities?
-I have seen beautiful pictures of a handsome Jesus with chiseled features and beautiful eyes and a well-toned body, but in the prophetic book of Isaiah chapter 53 we read: 2bHe had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.
-King David recognized that “[God’s] pleasure is not in the strength of the horse, nor his delight in the legs of the warrior” Psalm 147:10
+I have seen beautiful paintings of a handsome Jesus with chiseled features and beautiful eyes and a well-toned body, but in the prophetic book of Isaiah chapter 53 we read: 2bHe had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.
+King David also recognized that “[God’s] pleasure is not in the strength of the horse, nor his delight in the legs of the warrior” (Psalm 147:10).

 Spend time in honest meditation with God.
-Are you glorifying the looks and abilities of others, or placing undue value on these things in your own life?
+Are you glorifying the looks and abilities of others, or perhaps placing undue value on these things in your own life?
 Recognize that these things are fleeting and are of no eternal value.
+Proverbs 31 is written by King Lemuel, whose mother was Bathsheba (the beautiful women whom King David took in adultery).
+We are told that the words in Proverbs 31 are his mother’s teachings, so it is particularly interesting to read what this beautiful woman writes in Proverbs 31:30; “Charm is deceptive, and beauty is fleeting; but a woman who fears the Lord is to be praised.”
 God is looking for us to have internal beauty; he is looking for the Jesus inside of us to be visible on the outside.
-God is looking for the fruits of the spirit (love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control) to be ripe in our lives.
-May it be so in our lives.
+God is looking for the fruits of the spirit: love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22-23) to be ripe in our lives.
+On what do you focus?